Distance: 300 metres

 Baldwin Street in Dunedin, New Zealand is listed in the Guiness Book of Records as the world’s steepest residential street peaking at a staggering 35%.
 It is a short straight street which is a little under 350 meters in length that’s painful just looking at.
 The street’s steepness was unintentional.
 When Dunedin was being settled, its streets were laid out in a grid pattern with no consideration for the terrain.
 This road is very popular with locals & tourists who embrace the challenge of making it up such an insane gradient.

 Baldwin Street.
 The World’s Steepest Street

 The street is named after William Baldwin who was a provincial councillor who subdivided the area.

 Whilst only short.
-The prospect of climbing one of the worlds steepest residential backstreets should appeal to the hill junkie.
+The prospect of climbing what is considered one of the worlds steepest residential backstreets should appeal to the hill junkie.
 This is the type of climb that to get to the top without walking is worth a lot of bragging rights.